Rune NyordAssociate Professor

 "Post til en afdød: Nebetitefs genfundne brev [Mail for a deceased person: The rediscovered letter to Nebetitef]," Papyrus: Ægyptologisk Tidsskrift 41, no. 1 (2021): 22-29

-(older works available on academia.edu)
+(older works available on academia.edu and researchgate.net)

 Current Projects